 Teaching methods and study support

-In addition to taking written and computer-based examinations, and submitting practical reports and an extended essay, students undertake a research project as part of their BA course.
+All students at Oxford undertake an experimental research project as part of their BA in Medical Sciences.
 This will be in a field of interest to the student, and will offer valuable first-hand experience of scientific research.
 Students have the opportunity to undertake research in a laboratory from a wide range of departments within the Medical Sciences Division.

-Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota: currently this is 14.
+Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota: for Oxford this is currently 14 per year across both the standard entry A100 and A101 graduate-entry / accelerated Medicine courses.

 A typical weekly timetable